 The Proposed Local Development Plan 2 (LDP2) sets out land use proposals and planning policies which are intended to guide development and inform planning decisions within the Scottish Borders over the next ten years.
-The plan was submitted to Scottish Ministers on 14 July 2022 for examination.
+The plan was submitted to Scottish Ministers on 14 July 2022 for examination and the Report of Examination was published on 7 July 2023.
+It is intended that the Proposed Plan for adoption will be submitted to Scottish Ministers in November 2023.